Edinburgh Wanderers: Early history

 The club would have been the ninth founding club of the Scottish Rugby Union had the club secretary made it to the inauguration meeting of the union in 1872.

-Instead it initially joined the English Rugby Union in that same year.
-However a year later as the Scottish Rugby Union grew, the Wanderers resigned from the English union to join the SRU.
+Instead it initially joined the (English) Rugby Football Union in that same year.
+However a year later as the Scottish Rugby Union grew, the Wanderers resigned from the RFU to join the SRU.

 The Wanderers team of 1876-77 is noted as one of the best in its history.

 In 1937 Wanderers provided both captains, Ross Logan and Idwal Rees, in the Scotland v Wales fixture that year.
-This remains the only time in the history of rugby that opposing international captains were, at the same time, teammates at club level.
+This was the first time in the history of rugby that opposing international captains were, at the same time, teammates at club level, and has only been replicated since the advent of professionalism.

 Renaming and admission of MRFC members

 At a Special General Meeting in 1997 Wanderers changed their name for a second time to become Murrayfield Wanderers FC.
 This was to facilitate the merger of the Murrayfield RFC.
-The Club then invited the members of Murrayfield RFC to join the renamed organisation and this proposal was accepted at an SGM of MRFC shortly thereafter.
+The Club then invited the members of Murrayfield RFC to join the renamed organisation.
+This proposal was accepted at an SGM of MRFC shortly thereafter.

 For the subsequent history of Murrayfield Wanderers see: